themeum/kirki/readme.txt

 If you want to integrate Kirki in your theme or plugin, please read the instructions on [our documentation site](https://docs.themeum.com/kirki/getting-started/integration/).

 == Changelog ==

+= 5.2.2 - February 17, 2026

+Fix: Color palette not displaying in the Customizer in certain cases.
+Fix: Select field inside Repeater control not retaining the selected value.

 = 5.2.1 - February 10, 2026